Case of the Day – Friday, December 12, 2025

 Negligence is a tort law concept borrowed from the English and a living, breathing description of my adventures in a four-door, manual-shift Skoda.
 To prove negligence, one either needs a photo of me in the driver’s seat navigating a roundabout, or one must prove three essential elements The negligent party must owe a duty to the injured party, the negligent party must have breached its duty, and as a direct result of that breach, the injured party must have been actually damaged.
 Surprisingly, most of the litigation on tree-related negligence results from questions of the extent of the duty owed to the injured party.

-The bulk of the negligence actions related to trees result from trees or branches falling on people and property.
-The states are nearly uniform in holding that a property owner who has actual or constructive notice of a defect in his or her trees has a duty to owners of adjoining property and the public who may be passing by to ensure that the tree does not injure persons or property.
+The bulk of negligence actions related to trees result from trees or branches falling on people and property.
+The states are nearly uniform in holding that a property owner who has actual or constructive notice of a defect in his or her trees has a duty to the owners of adjoining property and the public who may be passing by to ensure that the tree does not injure persons or property.

 Actual notice is fairly self-explanatory.
 A landowner who has been told that a tree is defective has actual notice.
 However, constructive notice is much more nuanced.
 Visual evidence of decay, a history of falling branches, advice of an arborist or tree professional that a tree poses a hazard – all of these may be enough for a court to find that a property owner was on constructive notice of a defect.
 Some cases have suggested that if a tree professional installs cabling or bracing to support a tree, that fact alone is constructive notice to the landowner of a serious defect in a tree.